Learn to fuel the gymnast for optimal performance and longevity in the sport.

 It’s really important to buy clothes that FIT.
 We all have a “range” of clothing sizes in our closets.
 This is normal due to variance in manufacturing practices as well as normal fluctuations in our bodies with different life seasons, times of the year, etc.

 Buying clothing that fits your gymnast’s “now” body is a huge step in making her feel better about herself and the current situation, whether she’s going through puberty, recovering from an injury or eating disorder, or just growing.

 There is nothing productive about keeping clothing that aren’t going to fit anytime soon.
 “Goal” clothing is unhelpful and just reinforces inadequacy.

 Gymnasts get upset about bigger quads, shoulders, etc and clothing not fitting them correctly

 On the same topic, you play an important role in your gymnast’s life as “dressing room therapist”.
-She needs ot understand that clothing sizes are not universal, so she cannot expect to where the same sizes between brands or even within the same brand.
-She also needs to understand that as a gymnast, she will naturally have a different body composition and type than her siblings or friends who are not high level athletes.
-This means that she may have a hard time jean shopping (tight thighs/hips, loose waist thanks to thousands of squat landings each day; tight arms and shoulders due to the incredible strength it takes to hold yourself up on the uneven bars, etc).
+She needs to understand that clothing sizes are not universal.
+She cannot expect to wear the same sizes between brands or even within the same brand.
+Also, as a gymnast, she needs to understand that she will naturally have a different body composition and type than her siblings or friends who are not high level athletes.
+This means that she may have a hard time jean shopping aka tight thighs/hips, loose waist thanks to thousands of squat landings each day.
+Or tight arms and shoulders due to the incredible strength it takes to hold yourself up on the uneven bars, etc).

 Clothing sizes need to be a non-issue.
-They are what they are, they’re minimal industry standardization, and they have nothing to do with your gymnast’s worth.
+They are what they are.
+There is minimal industry standardization, and they have nothing to do with your gymnast’s worth.